-All pregnant women should be screened for gestational diabetes between 24 – 28 weeks gestational age.
-Women that are at high-risk should be screened in the first trimester and again at 24 – 28 weeks if negative in the first trimester.
+All pregnant women should be screened for gestational diabetes between 24–28 weeks gestation.
+Women at high-risk should be screened in the 1st trimester and again at 24–28 weeks if negative in the 1st trimester.

-If a patient screens positive, a 3 h GTT is performed to diagnose gestational diabetes.
+If the patient screens positive, a 3-h GTT is performed to diagnose gestational diabetes.

 3 h GTT involves:

-Dietary modification is the first line method of management of diabetes.
-If not controlled by diet, then oral hypoglycemic or insulin are needed.
+Dietary modification is the first-line method for the management of diabetes.
+If diabetes is not controlled by diet, then oral hypoglycemic or insulin is needed.

 Important!
 All women diagnosed with gestational diabetes should be screened for overt diabetes in the postpartum period.

-Women with gestational diabetes have 15 – 50% lifetime risk of developing diabetes.
+Women with gestational diabetes have a 15–50% lifetime risk of developing diabetes.

 Blood glucose level target values

-For the first two weeks, the target values will be aspired to be achieved by diet (switch to carbohydrates that are slowly absorbed, renunciation of industrial sugars, products made of superfine flour, etc).
-In case this approach fails, medicinal therapy with human insulin is possible.
+For the first 2 weeks, attempts to attain the target values via diet should be made (switch to carbohydrates that are slowly absorbed and avoidance of industrial sugars, products made of superfine flour, etc).
+If this approach fails, therapy with human insulin is possible.

 Development of Gestational Diabetes

-There is approximately a 50% risk for the mother to develop gestational diabetes again in case of another pregnancy.
+There is approximately a 50% risk for the mother to develop gestational diabetes again in another pregnancy.
 Additionally, the risk of developing diabetes mellitus type 2 is increased as well.

-If the blood glucose levels are well adjusted, a premature induction of labor or C-section is unlikely.
+If the blood glucose levels are well-adjusted, premature induction of labor or C-section is unlikely.